We believe U.S. workers have a right toPsychologically safe workplaceswhere our mental health is a priority.

 Career sabotage, including removal of responsibilities

-In hostile work environments, when employees report psychologically abusive behavior to proper workplace authorities, those authorities ignore their complaints.
+In toxic work environments, when employees report psychologically abusive behavior to proper workplace authorities, those authorities ignore their complaints.
 Employers are not liable for psychologically abusive behavior, nor do many want to be.
-The employer misleads the unsuspecting employee to believe they have a legitimate complaint process to remedy the problem.
+In toxic work environments, the employer, its representative employees mislead the unsuspecting employee to believe they have a legitimate complaint process to remedy the problem.

 The unsuspecting employee voluntarily leaves, dies, or is fired, succumbing to the silent killer stress of the work environment.
 There is significant physical, mental, and emotional injury as well as severe economic harm.
 Game over.
 The bully wins.
 Her perceived competition is gone.
 The employer wins.
 Their perceived threat of liability is gone.
 The unsuspecting employee had done nothing to provoke either.